gitIt-sehyeon/OpenSSL/seminar/Project/README.md

 ### You must have openssl and mingw

-All chapter must have .vscode / Makefile like Chapter2
+All chapter must have .vscode / Makefile like the code below

-Build : In terminal, mingw32-make
+Build : mingw32-make

 Clean up : mingw32-make clean